 The DARS Postbaccalaureate graduation application includes only those requirements relevant to a postbaccalaureate degree.
 The audit does not monitor the 45-credit residence requirement, or the 2.0 minimum postbaccalaureate gpa requirement.
 A notice to this effect is included in the report.
 Because Admissions does not transfer credits for postbaccalaureate students, advisers must make DARS exceptions to apply credits from the previous degree.
 Please contact DARS at email@example.com or visit the DARS site for assistance.

-The GDARS must list any minors the student plans to complete.
+The Web Application for Graduation must list any minors the student plans to complete.
 (Be aware that students are limited to a maximum of three minors, and minors are not available to postbaccalaureate students.)
 If there are remaining minor requirements, note them in the Remaining Required Minor Credits/Courses section.
-If not, note that all requirements have been met.
-Attach a minor audit to the GDARS.
-See complete instructions on the DARS website at: depts.washington.edu/dars

-If a student declared a minor but it is not included on the degree application, the UW Bothell Graduation and Academic Records Office will drop the minor.
+If a student declared a minor but it is not included on the degree application, the UW Bothell Office of the Registrar will drop the minor.
 If a minor is listed on the degree application, the student must complete the minor or drop it to graduate.

 Please make comments in the Adviser’s Remarks section about anything that might be confusing, such as pending graduation petitions, pending online learning or transfer credit, or foreign study plans.